 See our full glossary of learning and teaching terms.

 We recognise that embarking on a new course of study can sometimes be quite a challenging undertaking.
-You will have support from a number of staff in the university including; your group tutor and a personal tutor from your 14-19 specialism.
+You will have support from a number of staff in the university including your group tutor.
+You will also have a personal tutor from your 11-16 specialism.
 Additionally any student can get support on a range of issues from a Department Student Adviser.